kentrevis287/Snake_ECE287/Report.md

  	* An enemy snake that appears after the player eats their first apple.
 The snake grows bigger at the same rate of the player snake, 4 blocks at a time.
  	* A score counter, which are tally marks that increment by 1.
 Once you reach a multiple of five, the tally is represented as a big block.

+#### Challenges

+#### Bugs/Glitches

+1. The very first time the player runs the game, the score tally marks will disappear.
+2. There are times where the keyboard no longer accepts input and the player would have to program the board again.
+3. Very few times, if a player lost on the bottom border, the game would keep the snake in the border when you reset .
+You simply have to reset another time.
+This happens because before resetting, the snake is in the position it lost in for a split second.
+4. At times, the apple would move to another part of the screen.

+## Conclusion

 Credits: Ken DeRose and Trevis Graham